amoheric/Introduction-to-Programming/Web Developing From Scratch(HTML5,CSS,JavaScript)/README for Amoh Eric Café Latte Web.txt

 Notable Styling Choices:

 - I opted for a warm color palette to evoke the cozy, welcoming atmosphere of our café.
-- Typography: “Georgia’, ‘Merriweather’, ‘Times New Roman “ font is used for headings, and “ Times, serif “ for body text, balancing readability with style.
+- Typography: “Georgia’,‘Merriweather’,‘Times New Roman “ font is used for headings, and “ Times, serif “ for body text, balancing readability with style.
 - The site is fully responsive, with media queries ensuring it looks great on devices of all sizes, from mobile phones to desktop computers.

 Technical Aspects: